 Channel – select a channel from the drop-down list

-Template – select a template you have created for UDP output
+Template – select a template you have created for UDP output.
+If you are going to create additional output for already transcoding source, choose the same template as for an existing output

 Audio template – select an audio template